sebablasko/FHE_Distributed/README.md

 3.1- Navigate to libs/HElib at this project
 3.2- On the command line:
 		make
-3.3- it will output the static library in file fhe.a
+3.3- It will output the static library in file fhe.a